pystardust/ani-cli/README.md

 > Thank you @dunkanjake1 for adding update checking
 >
 > Thank you @drabart for adding new episode checking + ep 6.5 bugfix
+>
+> Thank you @Lukasz825700516 for enabling on key navigation

 ## Usage